The next wave in driving safety: crash avoidance technology

 The industry has come a long way from the first universal safety measure of installing seat belts.
 Volvo introduced the three-point seat belt in Sweden in 1959.
 Once people realized the effectiveness of seat belts in saving lives, they became a requirement.
 Europe mandated front seat belts in 1965, and lap and shoulder belts were made standard in the U.S. after the National Highway Traffic Safety Administration (NHTSA) was set up in 1966.

-Today, automakers and tier one suppliers have fully embraced crash avoidance technology, also known as advanced driver assistance systems (ADAS).
+Today, automakers and tier one suppliers have fully embraced crash avoidance technology, also known as Advanced Driver Assistance Systems (ADAS).
 Driver safety technology is featured prominently in advertising — in print, tv, and online.
-As a result of ADAS technology, driver experience and overall road safety have already improved.
+As a result of ADAS solutions, driver experience and overall road safety have already improved.

 In North America and other regions, we will see increased use of ADAS in cars and trucks.
 A market research report published this year predicts that the global market for commercial vehicle ADAS will grow by 14% in the next five years, driven by the rise of connected trucks and platooning.
 McKinsey has called this the “quiet revolution.”
 While we all have been distracted by the excitement over autonomous cars, ADAS has been integrated into our vehicles bit-by-bit.